-The subject site is identified as being within a "Mixed Use Activity Area" (Schedule A - Settlement Pattern) and are designated Mixed Use Corridor - Employment (53 Plains Road East and 1025 Cooke Boulevard) and Mixed-Use Corridor - General (71 Plains Road East) on Schedule B - Comprehensive Land Use Plan - Urban Planning Area.
+The subject site is identified as being within a "Mixed Use Activity Area" (Schedule A - Settlement Pattern) and are designated Mixed Use Corridor - Employment on Schedule B - Comprehensive Land Use Plan - Urban Planning Area.
 The subject site is not a designated Employment area.

 Mixed Use Activity Areas are locations where employment, retail and residential uses will be developed in a compact urban form and at higher development intensities.
 Within the Mixed-Use Corridor - Employment land use designation, a variety of uses are permitted, including industrial uses, a broad range of office uses, a limited range of retail uses, service commercial and personal services uses, financial institutions, entertainment, recreation, and community facilities such as libraries and day cares.
-The Mixed-Use Corridor - General land use designation permits a wide range of commercial, office and high-density residential uses.

 As outlined above, the subject site does not fall within a regionally or locally significant Employment area, nor are they required to achieve either the Region's or City's employment growth forecasts.
-From a policy planning perspective, the subject site does not form part of an Employment area urban structure element and are instead reserved for a mix of uses centred around a Major Transit Station Area (the Aldershot GO Mobility Hub) that are intended to meet the Region and City's intensification and growth targets.
+From a policy planning perspective, the subject site does not form part of an Employment area urban structure element and are instead reserved for a mix of uses centred around a Major Transit Station Area (the Appleby GO Mobility Hub) that are intended to meet the Region and City's intensification and growth targets.